Monday, 7 January 2013

 Debriefing was poignant, as we were all acutely aware that it was probably the last time we'd be together as a group, and able to talk non-stop about Guyana without pissing anybody off.
 We ended the year in a suitably Guyanese fashion: we wore tibisiri skirts, drank rum, and danced to Caribbean and Portugese music non-stop for 48 hours.

-Volunteers who'd spent their years in Sri Lanka, Thailand, Namibia and Malaysia were there also (and, having been in more conservative countries, did not dance in quite the same way to us), so it was nice to be able to catch up with the people we met on training and see how they'd changed in twelve months.
+Volunteers who'd spent their years in Sri Lanka, Thailand, Namibia and Malaysia were there also (and, having been in more conservative countries, did not dance in quite the same way to us), so it was nice to be able to catch up with the people we'd met on training and see how they'd changed in twelve months.
 The predominant changes every country group seemed to boast were being more laid-back, happy, tanned, and colourfully-attired.

 The change unique to the Guyanese PTVs was that we now dance like slags regardless of the music or situation around us.

-Reverse-culture shock wise, the only thing that's majorly affecting me is the time difference.
+Reverse culture shock wise, the only thing that's majorly affecting me is the time difference.
 I'm still functioning very much five hours behind everybody else, which accounts for both my writing this at 2.55am and my eating breakfast at highly inappropriate times.
 Having said that, I'm also a little thrown by the variety and availability of food (What?
 You mean things other than rice, plantain and cassava exist?!), and lack of pulsing music at all hours of the day.
 I'm attempting to counter this by forcing those around me to wine, and listen to nothing but the songs I now have on my phone thanks to my students bluetoothing them to me (none of them own shoes or furniture but they all have Blackberries!).
 I decided about four seconds ago that I'm going to add my Guyanese Playlist to the sidebar so anyone interested can have a listen to the songs we heard on repeat from day one.
 Music is a MASSIVE part of life in Guyana - and the Caribbean in general - so, if you do listen, you'll definitely be hearing the soundtrack to our everyday activities, however mundane they were.

 I miss my friends and students an amount I never thought possible.
 In fact, thinking about my life in Guyana at all for too long still makes me well up.
 Luckily, communication systems have improved in both Wakapoa and Orealla recently, meaning that we're now able to text and call each other, and the kids finally have a use for those damn Blackberries.
 I'm still in frequent contact with most of those I got to know and love during my year away, and get to flex my otherwise dormant creole every few days.
 I also receive picture updates of my puppy, who's looking very grown up :).